google/fonts/cc-by-sa/knowledge/modules/using_type_in_ar_and_vr/lessons/introducing_ar_vr/content.md

 </figure>

 The placement in this region closer to the eyes enables a quick view of  essential info by shifting focus from the real world to the information in the HUD region.
-Moving through our depth of field, shifting focus with our eye muscles rather than moving our heads is something we perform naturally in our physical surroundings.
+Moving through our depth of field, shifting focus with our eye muscles rather than moving our heads, is something we perform naturally in our physical surroundings.

 ### User interface/interaction (UI) region